Bindi Irwin’s Australia Zoo Snake Bite Alert

 A photo posted by Bindi Irwin (@bindisueirwin) on

 The young couple share a common passion for adventure and the wilderness, and their relationship dates back several years when Powell used to watch Bindi Irwin’s TV show after school.
 Powell finally met his TV crush when he and his family visited Australia Zoo in 2013, and the pair have been in touch with each other since their first meeting, with their love blossoming even though they live on two different continents.
-Bindi Irwin and her wakeboarder boyfriend make their relationship woke by regularly visiting each other, and staying in touch through other means while they’re living apart.
+Bindi Irwin and her wakeboarder boyfriend make their relationship work by regularly visiting each other, and staying in touch through other means while they’re living apart.

 2016 proved to be a special year for the pair, with Powell celebrating his 20th birthday in Australia, and hiking through the Great Dividing Range with Bindi Irwin.
 According to the Daily Telegraph, Bindi Irwin’s partner posted a social media message that thanked her for making 2016 such a memorable year.